helidon-io/helidon/docs/modules/sse.md

 The `SseSource` type defines other methods such as `onOpen`, `onClose` and `onError`.
-The following example waits for zero or more string events until the connection is closed.
+The following example waits for zero or more string events until the event stream is closed.
 A `CountDownLatch` is a convenient way to asynchronously wait until all the events are received.

 ```java